 Happy 30th Anniversary, Star Trek VI.

-* in addition to the DS9 episode, the other notable exception is a photograph of the cast inserted into a brief yet touching scene from Star Trek Beyond, released in 2016 to celebrate the franchise’s 50th anniversary.
+* As Suly doesn’t appear in “The Trouble With Tribbles” or “Trials and Tribble-ations,” the only time we see the original cast together after this film is in a photograph inserted into a brief yet touching scene from Star Trek Beyond, released in 2016 to celebrate the franchise’s 50th anniversary.